Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 What struck me most alongside the truly internationalist audience was the wide age range and the huge cross section of approaches and strategies to dissent at the conference, including people from different political stances.
 Despite being from diverse disconnected parts of the globe, the international gathering was clear evidence of one commonality; Islamist religious dogma and intolerance universally affect us all whatever corner of the globe we hail from, it is not a matter of coincidence or a few bad apples here and there, it is consistently damaging and denying the rights of humans to be authentic.
 Any criticism or objection to its human rights abuses is seen as dissent and faces fierce repercussions.

 I was introduced to many speakers and attendees for the first time—people who have dedicated their lives to fighting for human rights and the freedom to dissent.
 One such figure was ExMuslim author Ibn Warraq, known for his books criticizing Islam, deconstructing the Quran, and explaining why he left the faith over the past few decades.
 Another was Sanal Edamaruku, founder-president of Rationalist International, who had to flee India for debunking the fraudulent claims of religious gurus on national TV.
 These gurus claimed they could curse and harm him without physical contact, even threatening his life.
-Despite surviving a machete attack and being forced to leave his homeland, Sanal continues to stand tall, advocating for rationality and human rights, undeterred by the dangers he faces.
+Despite surviving attacks and being forced to leave his homeland, Sanal continues to stand tall, advocating for rationality and human rights, undeterred by the dangers he faces.

 There were many moments where I was starstruck, meeting such brave and courageous ExMuslims—ordinary people who had endured religious trauma and abuse and refused to be silenced, hidden, or cowered.
 None of them saw themselves as stars; they were simply human beings, supporting one another.
 All they wanted was to live free from persecution, threats, and violence.
 Like all of us, they just wanted to be their authentic selves, free to agree or disagree, to take up space and express themselves—whether through art, music, writing, spoken word, or videography.